lightly-ai/lightly/docs/source/docker/getting_started/selection.rst

     .. tab:: THRESHOLD

         The objective of this strategy is to only **select samples that have a numerical value fulfilling a threshold criterion**.
         E.g. they should be bigger or smaller than a certain value.
-Like for weighting, this strategy requires the input to be a Nx1 matrix of numbers.

         Can be used with **SCORES** and **numerical METADATA**.
 It is specified as follows: